m-moya/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

 ## What is the average daily activity pattern?

-To answer this question, the steps the mean was calculated for each 5 minute interval.
+To answer this question, the mean of the steps was calculated for each 5 minute interval over all days.
 NA's were removed from the calculation.

 ```r